Blog

 Consistent Care Team

 We work hard to assign consistent caregivers to each patient so that the care relationship is stable and trust develops over time.
-Injured federal workers who are managing pain, reduced mobility, or complex wound care benefit from a familiar face who understands the care plan in detail.
+Injured federal workers managing pain, reduced mobility, or complex wound care benefit from a familiar caregiver who understands the care plan in detail.

 Transparent Communication with OWCP